jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 160px;">Execution</h1>

 !SLIDE
-.notes However, if an attacker can remotely execute code, while they may not be able to get access to stored password hashes, they can fairly easily compromise any account that logs in while they have control of the system.
+.notes However, if an attacker can remotely execute code, while they may not be able to get access to stored password hashes, they can probably compromise any account that logs in while they have control of the system.
 They do not need the stored password hash in this case, as a user logging in provides the plain text of their password.

 <h1 style="font-size: 100px; position: absolute; top: 160px; left: 260px;">Plain Text</h1>
 <h1 class="white" style="font-size: 150px; position: absolute; top: 210px; left: 160px;">Password</h1>